total-typescript/total-typescript-book/book-content/book.md

 ##### Option 5: Extract the check into its own variable

-Finally, for readability and reusability purposes you could store the check in its own variable `isUsernameNotNull` and negate the boolean.
-Since we don't care about the return value or the naming in the guard clause, we can also negate the value and use the double-bang to ensure we have just a boolean.
+Finally, for readability and reusability purposes you could store the check in its own variable `isUsernameOK`.

 Here's what this would look like: